 Students are adults and are, of course, expected to know what constitutes “acceptable” behavior.
 The College prefers to emphasize counseling and guidance in promoting good student conduct.
 However, when this approach fails, our only option is disciplinary action.
-If a student has any questions concerning appropriate conduct, he/she should see a college counselor, the Dean of Instruction or Senior Vice President for Instruction and Student Services (curriculum students), Dean of Continuing Education (continuing education students), or the Director of the Hoke Center (Hoke Center/SandHoke students).
+If a student has any questions concerning appropriate conduct, he/she should see a college counselor, the Vice President of Instruction or the Safety and Student Conduct Officer (curriculum students), Associate Vice President for Continuing Education and Workforce Development (continuing education students), or the Associate Vice President of the Hoke Center (Hoke Center/SandHoke students).

-The statements, policies, and procedures contained in the Student Code of Conduct have one purpose: to ensure the existence at Sandhills Community College of opportunities and conditions that are conducive to effective learning, teaching and living together.
+The Student Code of Conduct has one purpose: to ensure the existence at Sandhills Community College of opportunities and conditions that are conducive to effective learning, teaching and living together.
 This document is the product of the cooperative thought and dialogue of students, instructors and administrators of the College.

 The following Code of Conduct applies to all students enrolled in courses with Sandhills Community College.
 The code should not be considered an exclusive list of acceptable and unacceptable behavior.

-- Each student is held responsible for information in the college Catalog published online at www.sandhills.edu.
+- Each student is held responsible for information in the college Catalog and Student Handbook published online at sandhills.edu.

 - The College will comply fully with existing North Carolina laws that make possession of firearms or explosives on campus a Class I Felony and ALL weapons on campus unlawful.
 Sandhills Community College will immediately report ANY and ALL violations to local authorities.

-- Behavior that creates an atmosphere of fear and/or intimidation of a student or faculty/staff member is prohibited.
-Any and all verbal, written, or physical threats of violence to oneself or other will be
+- True threats directed at a student or faculty/staff member are prohibited.
+Any or all verbal, written, or physical injury from violence to oneself or others will be taken seriously.

-- Prospective students visiting campus must report to Student Services or the Division of Continuing Education upon arrival.
+- Prospective students visiting campus must report to Student Services or the Continuing Education Division upon arrival.
 Those failing to do so may be asked to leave.

 - The Dempsey Student Center and other campus facilities are for student use and for authorized activities.
 Thus, unauthorized individuals may be asked to leave.